mccallumjack/bitcoind_lnd_docker_demo/README.md

 # Demo of Bitcoind and LND using Docker

 This repo contains the docker files for our bitcoind and lnd nodes, as well as some convenience services in the docker-compose file for local testing.
 By default everything runs in regtest.
 This is heavily based off the demo and setup in [LND](https://github.com/lightningnetwork/lnd/tree/master/docker).
-It has not been hardened for production use.
+It is not for production use.

 ## Instructions to Run Locally